websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

     xpack.security.http.ssl.enabled: true
     ```

-After X-Pack is installed and TLS is enabled, configure the X-Pack Security adapter in Liferay.
+After X-Pack is installed and TLS is enabled, configure the X-Pack Security adapter in Liferay (discussed below).

 ### Example Elasticsearch Security Configuration

-For copying and pasting, here is the complete Elasticsearch 7 configuration (`elasticsearch.yml`) used in this guide (with the Elasticsearch 6 example commented out):
+Here is the complete Elasticsearch 7 configuration (`elasticsearch.yml`) with the Elasticsearch 6 configuration in comments:

 ```yaml
 # For Elasticsearch 7.3/7.4